 Prosafe is headquartered in Norway and has offices in Aberdeen (Scotland), Rio de Janeiro (Brazil) and Singapore.
 Prosafe's vessels can operate in most offshore environments, but our principal operations are in the North Sea (Norway and the United Kingdom) and Brazil.

 The ultimate responsibility for complying with the Transparency Act and Human Rights lies with Prosafe's Board of Directors.
-In the day-to-day operations, the CEO oversees the company's corporate social responsibility activities.

-More information can be found on https://www.prosafe.com
+More information can be found on www.prosafe.com